pololu/dual-max14870-motor-shield/README.md

 An example sketch is available that shows how to use the library.
 You can access it from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "DualMAX14870MotorShield".
-If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.
+If you cannot find this example, the library was probably installed incorrectly and you should retry the installation instructions above.

 ### Demo